 Prune it back.
 You can control its size and encourage plumeria to branch out by regular pruning.
 Flower clusters grow from the branch tips, so you'll get more flowers this way.
 Cut at a 45° angle, just above a node (the place where a leaf or branch is attached to the stem).
 Use sharp pruners to avoid tearing the stems.
 Cutting plumeria branches back by 1/3 won't hurt it at all -- this is a vigorous plant.
 Prune in late winter or early spring.

-Although it's called a frangipani tree, this tropical plant is actually a shrub.
+Although it's sometimes called a frangipani tree, this tropical plant is actually a shrub.
 Out of 300+ species of Plumeria, rubra is the best for growing indoors.

 You'll find plumeria for sale in spring and summer.
 You have quite a few cultivars to choose from -- in brilliant colors and dazzling combinations.